Hrober0/BlockScript/README.md

 	loop true break;
 }
 # returns: null
-# break is not in block so it will exit loop
+# break is not in block, so it will exit loop

 {
 	loop true { print(1); break 2; print(2); };